Keresley Parish Council

-There are currently six Parish Councillors who were elected in May 2018 and one co-opted member who joined in November 2020.
+There are currently four Parish Councillors six who were elected in May 2018 and one co-opted member who joined in November 2020.
 We currently have two vacant positions.

-Having one vacant seat, this seat may be filled by means of co-option by the Parish Council .
+Should a seat become vacant , this seat may be filled by means of co-option by the Parish Council .

 A council is responsible for making of local decisions and policy relevant to the public interest of the parish and activities fall into three main categories:

 During any meeting, should a councillor have an interest in an agenda item, they must declare that interest and not take part in the meeting whilst that item is being discussed.

 Our monthly Parish Council meetings are open to members of the public and the press.

 The first 30 minutes, at the commencement of the meeting, is set aside for residents to make comments or to ask questions.

 Between March 1 and June 30 each year a Parish Meeting is held.
 The parish council report to its electorate and electors can also have their say.

 Parish or town councils may exercise a number of powers at their discretion which have been defined by various pieces of legislation.
 The role they play can vary significantly depending on the size, resources and ability of the council.